-Expenses by categories An interesting feature of the British context is that the electoral expenses data are disaggregated into several categories of spending, depending on disbursement objects.11 Three different time periods need to be distinguished here: 1857-1865, 1885-2001, and 2010-2017.12
+Expenses by categories An interesting feature of the British context is that the electoral expenses data are disaggregated into several categories of spending, depending on disbursement objects.
+11 Three of poor relief (until 1918), and prisoners (still in application) (Johnston, 2013).